Should You Self-Manage Your Vacation Rental?

 Observed Airbnb host fee

-Average effective Airbnb host-fee drag in the current Seascape operating set.
+Average effective Airbnb host-fee cost in the current Seascape operating set.

 2.9%